Advertiser Disclosure

 Montreal is the lone Canadian city to which Qatar Airways currently flies.
 This means that you’ll either have to position yourself in Montreal or a US hub to access Qatar Airways Qsuites, which is widely considered to be the world’s best business class product.

-American Airlines AAdvantage is a Oneworld program that offers attractive pricing for flights with Qatar Airways.
-Aside from US-issued credit cards or crediting paid Oneworld flights to your AAdvantage account, you can access the program as a transfer partner of RBC Avion at a ratio of 1:0.7.
+American Airlines AAdvantage is a oneworld program that offers attractive pricing for flights with Qatar Airways.
+Aside from US-issued credit cards or crediting paid oneworld flights to your AAdvantage account, you can access the program as a transfer partner of RBC Avion at a rate of 1:0.7.

 A one-way flight from Montreal to Doha in Qsuites typically costs 70,000 AAdvantage miles, plus a very nominal amount of taxes and fees.